Note: As a subsidiary of

 Theory for Practice I (choice of Social Services, Mental Health, Addiction or Disability Support) (15 Credits)

-Develop and articulate a theoretical value base for their practice and select and apply models, tools and skills suitable for social services, disability support work, addiction practice and/or mental health recovery in the context of Aotearoa New Zealand.
+Develop and articulate a theoretical value base for their practice and select and apply models, tools and skills suitable for social services, disability support, addiction practice and/or mental health recovery in the context of Aotearoa New Zealand.

 Integrated Practice I (choice of Social Services, Mental Health, Addiction or Disability Support) (30 Credits, 150 hours work experience)

-Integrate theoretical and practical learning to become reflective practitioners who are able to work in a way which is values based, safe, informed and intentional in social services, disability support work, addiction practice and/or mental health contexts.
+Integrate theoretical and practical learning to become reflective practitioners who are able to work in a way which is values based, safe, informed and intentional in social services, disability support, addiction practice and/or mental health contexts.

 Communicating with Families/Whānau and Communities (15 Credits)